1975–76 NHL season

 The 1975–76 NHL season was the 59th season of the National Hockey League.
-The Montreal Canadiens won the Stanley Cup, defeating the defending champion Philadelphia Flyers in the final.
+The Montreal Canadiens won the Stanley Cup, defeating the two-time defending champion Philadelphia Flyers in the final.

-This season also marked the final time that Hockey Night in Canada on CBC in Canada would air both radio and television broadcasts of games; the show would become exclusive to television the next season.
+Amateur draft

+The 1975 NHL amateur draft was held on June 3, at the NHL offices in Montreal, Quebec.
+Mel Bridgman was selected first overall by the Philadelphia Flyers.

 Regular season

 The Montreal Canadiens set records in wins with 58 and points with 127, beginning a four-year stretch where they would dominate the league in the regular season and win four straight Stanley Cup titles.
 The Philadelphia Flyers tied the record set by the 1929–30 Boston Bruins for most consecutive home ice wins, with 20.

 During the regular season, between December 28 and January 10, "Super Series '76" took place as two teams from the Soviet Championship League played eight exhibitions against NHL teams.
 HC CSKA Moscow (the "Red Army Club"), defending Soviet champion, played against the New York Rangers, Montreal, Boston and, on January 11, the defending NHL champion, the Philadelphia Flyers, while Krylya Sovetov Moscow ("the Soviet Wings") played against Pittsburgh, Buffalo, Chicago and the New York Islanders.